Pal Pal Dil Ke Paas: Cast

+Production

+Casting

+Over 400 girls were auditioned for Sahher's role.

 Filming

-The film was mostly shot at various locations in the Pir Panjal Mountain Range covering Spiti Valley, Kunzum La, Rohtang La, Tabo, Chandra Taal, Kaza, Lahaul Valley and Manali region in Himachal Pradesh; while a substantial part was shot at locations in New Delhi, including a racing car sequence at Buddh International Circuit in NCR.
+Principal photography began on 21 May 2017.
+The film was mostly shot at various locations in the Pir Panjal Mountain Range covering Spiti Valley, Kunzum La, Rohtang La, Tabo, Chandra Taal, Kaza, Lahaul Valley and Manali region in Himachal Pradesh, while a substantial part was shot at locations in New Delhi, including a racing car sequence at Buddh International Circuit in NCR.